 - Going back to school to earn a certificate/diploma/degree to meet prerequisites for a particular position.

 This process allows clients to see how their active participation works toward helping them achieve their goals.
-The plan allows clients to see on paper, in a tangible format, where you and other resources in the community support their efforts to achieve their goals.
+The plan allows clients to see — on paper, in a tangible format — where and how their career professional, along with other community resources, are supporting their efforts to achieve their goals.

-Encourage your clients to display their goals in a visible and prominent place.
+Suggest to your clients that they display their goals in a visible and prominent place.
 For example: on the refrigerator, bulletin board, night stand, desk, or in a day planner.
 They can refer to them often throughout the day for motivation and inspiration.

-Encourage clients to tell friends, family members, and other mentors in the community that they trust about their situation.
+Encourage clients to tell trusted friends, family members, and mentors about their situation.
 This will provide them with moral support.
-Chances are the clients can use their natural support systems to keep them on track and accountable for achieving their goals.
+Chances are good that clients can use their natural support systems to keep them on track and accountable for achieving their goals.

-What if the plan to achieve their goals does not succeed?
+What if the plan to achieve goals doesn’t succeed?

-When meeting with a client whose goal has not been attained, it is important to recognize what he/she has achieved rather than what was not achieved.
-Encourage the client to not give up on his/her goals and dreams.
-The next step would be to proceed in the way that is meaningful for the client, respecting his/her decision even if it means a referral to another Career Professional or agency.
+When meeting with a client whose goal has not been attained, it is important to recognize what was achieved rather than what was not.
+Encourage the client to not give up on their goals and dreams.
+The next step is to proceed in a way that is directed by and meaningful for the client, showing respect for their decision, even if it means a referral to another career professional or agency.

-It has been my experience that when clients followed the steps outlined above that they had a better chance of success when working toward achieving their career goals.
-Because they generated and developed their own goals, these clients had “buy-in.”
-They felt empowered and supported as they worked towards making their goals a reality.
+However, it has been my experience that when clients follow the steps outlined above, they have a strong chance of success.
+Because they generate and develop their own goals, they have “buy-in.”
+With my assistance, they feel empowered and supported as they work toward making their goals a reality.

-My role as a Career Professional merely allowed me to be the coach and facilitator to support clients.
-The opportunity to see clients succeed with achieving their career goals has provided me with great memorable moments in my own career.
+My role as a career development professional allows me the privilege of being a coach and facilitator in support of my clients.
+The opportunity of seeing clients succeed in reaching their career goals provides me with many wonderfully heartwarming and memorable moments in my own career.